The impact of radial migration on disk galaxy star formation histories: II. Role of bar strength, disk thickness, and merger history: Introduction

 Observations and simulations suggest that the strength of radial migration can vary significantly, depending on the galaxy history, the strength of the perturbers, the disk radius, and the stage of its evolution.
 Observationally, studies of the MW's disk using RAVE \citep{kordopatis15}, APOGEE \citep{Marques2024}, and Gaia \citep{nepal24} data have revealed that metal-rich stars in the solar neighborhood likely originated from the inner disk, as predicted by MW chemo-dynamical models \citep{Kubryk2015,Minchev2013.1}, while more metal-poor stars have formed farther out \citep{Frankel2018,Hayden2015}, in agreement with a negative metallicity gradient.
 The typical strength of radial orbit migration has been estimated to be approximately $3.6\pm0.1$ kpc, based on an action-based parametrized model \citep{Frankel2020}, a result supported by more recent modeling that accounts for the time evolution of the star-forming region and bar strength effects \citep{Ratcliffe2025}.
-However, \citet{verma21} found lower values of $\sim 2 \,\mathrm{kpc}$ for young ($<4 \,\mathrm{Gyr}$) and $\sim 3 \,\mathrm{kpc}$ for older ($4$--$8 \,\mathrm{Gyr}$) stellar populations in the solar cylinder.
+However, \citet{verma21} found, unsurprisingly, that the amplitude of migration depends on age, with values of $\sim 2 \,\mathrm{kpc}$ for young ($<4 \,\mathrm{Gyr}$) and $\sim 3 \,\mathrm{kpc}$ for older ($4$--$8 \,\mathrm{Gyr}$) stellar populations in the solar cylinder.
+These migration amplitudes are also consistent with estimates derived from the Auriga simulations \citep{Okalidis2022}.